polyaxon/polyaxon/site/docs/setup/platform/enterprise-control-plane.md

 ## Use Polyaxon Enterprise Docker images

-You need to set you configuration file to use Polyaxon Enterprise Docker images.
+You need to set your configuration file to use Polyaxon Enterprise Docker images.

 ```yaml
 api: